MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 ### -RecoveryMode

-This parameter provides a last-ditch option when it is no longer possible to decrypt a given LAPS credential via the normal mechanisms.
-For example, this might be necessary if a LAPS credential was encrypted against a group which has since been deleted.
+This parameter provides a last-ditch option when it's no longer possible to decrypt a given LAPS credential via the normal mechanisms.
+For example, this might be necessary if a LAPS credential was encrypted against a group that has since been deleted.

 >[!IMPORTANT]
->When specifying this parameter, you MUST be logged-in locally as a Domain Administrator on a writable domain controller.
+> When specifying this parameter, you MUST be logged-in locally as a Domain Administrator on a
+> writable domain controller.

 ```yaml
 Type: System.Management.Automation.SwitchParameter